 College must become more affordable for all.
 And we’ve taken a bold step to make it happen.
-Through An Affordable Path For All, La Salle University is taking a leadership role in addressing the escalating cost of a college education by resetting our undergraduate tuition to $29,810—back to what students paid in 2009!
+Through An Affordable Path For All, La Salle University is taking a leadership role in addressing the escalating cost of a college education by resetting our undergraduate tuition to $30,700!

 Our tuition reset will also encourage students to apply who previously thought the price of a La Salle degree was beyond their reach.
 That means our transformational education is more accessible to students from a wider range of socioeconomic backgrounds, supporting our Lasallian values of inclusion.

 Since 1863, La Salle University has committed significant resources to helping students and their families afford a college education.
-In 2015-16 over 97% of our students received generous financial aid and scholarships.
-For the 2016-17 academic year, we froze tuition at the prior year’s level, one of the few universities nationally to do so.
+In 2018-19 over 97% of our students received generous financial aid and scholarships.
 An Affordable Path for All is our latest initiative to make tuition affordable for students so they can start and remain in college, completing their degrees and moving on to successful careers.

 Support of all kinds, for scholars of all kinds.